t07902301/data-acquisition/readme.md

 ## Set up

-Under the currect directory, three folder need to be set to keep outputs from experiments.
+Under the currect directory, three folders need to be set to keep outputs from experiments.

 1. **log**: keep all output from logger.
     - config.yaml: model training, detector training, data split and shift. **config.yaml** under *config* folder is a template.
 Configs for all tasks are also in *config* folder.